nextcloud/docker/README.md

 - `REDIS_HOST_PORT` (default: `6379`) Optional port for Redis, only use for external Redis servers that run on non-standard ports.
 - `REDIS_HOST_PASSWORD` (not set by default) Redis password

+To use Redis in cluster mode, you can use

+- `REDIS_CLUSTER` (not set by default) Name and port number of a redis host.

 Check the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/caching_configuration.html) for more information.

 ### E-mail (SMTP) Configuration